ckeditor/ckeditor5/docs/tutorials/widgets/implementing-a-block-widget.md

 }
 ```

-Once you have converters, you can try to see the simple box in action.
+Once you have the converters, you can try to see the simple box in action.
 You have not defined a way to insert a new simple box into the document yet, so load it via the editor data.
 To do that, you need to modify the `index.html` file:

 ```html
 <!DOCTYPE html>